Power of Children: Making a Difference

 Power of Children is an engaging and empathy-building exhibition with points of entry for people of all ages and learning styles.

-The exhibition is modular and reconfigurable.
+This history children’s exhibit is modular and reconfigurable.
 Our graphic designs are have depth and clarity, and they include numerous historic photos, original text, and integrated artifacts and interactive elements.
 Color and historic architectural styles distinguish the three areas, while all elements are united as a memorial to the incredible lives and power of children.